petjetprivate/pet-jet/README.md

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Use the Template for This Repository (Don't Clone)

-- Don't Fork or Clone.
-Instead, click the `Use this Template` button, and make a copy to your personal account.

 ### Prerequisites

 Node.js, PostgreSQL, Nodemon